ArctosDB/documentation-wiki/_how_to/How-to-choose-the-proper-other-identifier-type.markdown

 ---
 title: How To Build Other Identifiers
-author: unknown, Teresa J. Mayfield-Meyer
-date: 2024-06-05
 layout: default_toc
+authors: unknown, Teresa J. Mayfield-Meyer
+date_updated: 2024-06-05
 ---

 # How To Build Other Identifiers